softwaremill/supler/docs/index.rst

 What is Supler?
 ===============

-Supler is a library which makes writing complex forms easier.
+`Supler <https://github.com/softwaremill/supler>`_ is an open-source library which makes writing complex forms easier.
 It has a server-side (Scala) and a client-side (JavaScript) component.

+Writing your first Supler form is just :ref:`a link away <first>`!

 On the server side Supler provides: